divyabhushan/agilent/docs/user-mode/abrt-mobile.md

   </Zoom>
   <p>Mobile Subscription Frequency</p>
 </div>

 > The mobile subscription frequency is managed by the admin while creating the report.
-* Click **Save**.

-You will receive the report summary mail for the subscribed report and mail frequency selected.
+You will receive the report summary mail for the subscribed report.

 ## Send Mobile Notification